modal-inria/MixtComp/MixtComp/README.md

 Run `./utestDebug.sh` (resp. `utestRelease.sh`) to run unit tests in Debug (resp.
 Release) mode.
 To clean the debug and release folders, run `./clean.sh`.

+# Compilation FLAGS

+Those compilation flags activate various behaviours in MixtComp.

+- `MC_DEBUG`: legacy macro which enables a lot of output
+- `MC_PROGRESS`: activates real time writing of a `progress` file in the current working directory.
+Used mainly in MASSICCC.
+- `MC_VERBOSE`: information on timer
+- `MC_TIMERVERBOSE`: more information on timer, including estimated remaining time